sahilrajput03/sahilrajput03/README.md

 # 🤺︎ Hi there 👋 Trying what I can ! ![](https://www.linuxquestions.org/questions/images/smilies/emot-tiphat.gif)

-*Mostly inspired from other people's approach.
-Its applicate to any interest imo.*

 Curiosità is defined by Micheal J. Geib and Leonardo as “an insatiable curious approach to life and an unrelenting quest for continuous learning.”

 [relaxing](https://www.youtube.com/watch?v=PAvDi3bS6uw)